 Tuesday Market There is a small general market held each Tuesday in the Newlands Road (Co-op) Car Park, starting at around 8am.
 The market is run and organised by Wiltshire Council, tel: 0300 456 0100 for more information.

-Corsham Country Market runs fortnightly in town, under the canopy in the Martingate Centre and sells cakes, knitted goods, plants and more.
+Corsham Country Market runs on the first and third Fridays of each month, apart from January, from 9.30am-12.30pm.
+You will find the stallholders under the canopy in the Martingate Centre selling cakes, knitted goods, preserves, plants and more.

 Corsham Creative Market, the town’s regular handmade market, takes place on the first Saturday of each month at Springfield Campus on Beechfield Road SN13 9DN, from 11am-3pm.